Quilotoa Loop

 Trekking Sigchos to Quilotoa

-The most common "classic" route begins in the village of Sigchos and heads toward Quilotoa Volcano.
-You can also start in the village of Isinlivi, depending on the number of days available to complete the route and the physical condition.
+The classic route begins in the village of Sigchos and heads toward Quilotoa Volcano.
+You can also start in the village of Isinlivi, depending on the days available to complete the route.
 The complete Quilotoa Loop from Sigchos to Quilotoa Lagoon takes approximately 40 km (24.9 miles) and an estimated duration of three to five days, depending on the starting point, weather conditions and the intensity of the hike.

 The trail has some signs along the way, but due to the wild nature of the area you can lose the path at any time.
 It's important to use maps, GPS devices, or Map Apps.
 If you're new or inexperienced, it's best to hire a local guide or a Quilotoa Loop Tour.